structr/structr/README.md

 ## Report Bugs

 You can submit issues (bugs, feature requests etc.) on the [issue-tracker](https://github.com/structr/structr/issues).
+Please don't ask questions or discuss general topics in the issue system.

 ## Contribute